 The transfer to gas mode is prohibited (and therefore disabled) when the engine is running on HFO.
-Before changing to gas mode, the engine must stop using HFO and operate with MGO or MDO until the fuel system is fully flushed of HFO.
-This ensures that the main fuel oil system (i.e. the liquid fuel backup system, on standby with MGO or MDO) does not become clogged by HFO.
+Before changing to gas mode, the engine must operate in diesel mode (Tier II) with MGO or MDO until the fuel system is fully flushed of HFO.
+This prevents clogging by HFO during standby in gas mode.
+For transfer to gas mode, the iCER system must be ready for operation, and will only operate above approximately 26% CMCR engine power.